STATE OF Hawaiʻi AND FEDERAL INCENTIVES

 Business Tax Credits

-Federal tax credits for energy technologies include investment tax credits (shown in the table below) as well as production tax credits, fuels credits, and vehicle credits.
+Federal tax credits for energy technologies include investment tax as well as production tax credits, fuel credits, and vehicle credits.

 Renewable Energy Production Tax Credit (PTC)

 Wind facilities commencing construction by December 31, 2019, can qualify for this credit.
-The value of the credit steps down in 2017, 2018 and 2019.
+The value of the credit steps down in 2017, 2018, and 2019.
 See below for more information.
-For all other technologies, the credit is not available for systems whose construction commenced after December 31, 2016.
+For all other technologies, credit is not available for systems whose construction commenced after December 31, 2016.

 Residential Renewable Energy Tax Credit